Regulations, Permits and Fees

 - Attendees must provide adequate fire extinguishing equipment to control the fire.

-- The Virginia Division of Forestry requires that any open burning from Feb.
-15 through April 30 of each year, within 300 feet of woodland, brushland, or field containing dry grass or other combustible material leading to woodland, be done between the hours of 4 p.m. and midnight.
+- The Virginia Department of Forestry requires that any open burning from Feb.
+15 through April 30 between the hours of 4 p.m. and midnight.
+Must be within 300 feet of woodland, brushland, or field containing dry grass or other combustible material leading to woodland.

 - Building and/or demolition material